 2. Add oregano, red pepper flakes, salt and pepper and stir.
 Pour in tomatoes, tomato paste and 1 1/2 cups water or white wine.
 Stir to combine and continue to cook for 6 minutes.
 Turn heat to simmer and cover pan with lid.
 Cook for 20 minutes.

 3. Remove lid and stir.
-To serve, ladle sauce over pasta or squash and sprinkle with parmesan cheese.
+To serve, ladle sauce over pasta or squash, or toss sauce with pasta in pan and serve.
+Sprinkle with Parmesan cheese.
 Enjoy!